cees-elzinga/script.xbmc.hue.ambilight/README.md

 Installation
 ------------

+The add-on requires two external Python libraries for the ambilight mode.
+If you don't care about the ambilight mode, there's also a stripped version of this add-on that works out of the box (https://github.com/cees-elzinga/script.xbmc.hue.stripped).

-The ambilight mode requires the Python PIL library is installed.
+ 1. Python PIL

 Follow the instructions at: http://www.pythonware.com/products/pil/.

-If you have troubles installing Python PIL, or don't care about the ambilight mode, there's also a stripped version of this add-on that works out of the box (https://github.com/cees-elzinga/script.xbmc.hue.stripped).
+ 2. Python requests

+Download the XBMC add-on from https://github.com/beenje/script.module.requests, and put the `scripts.module.requests` in your add-ons.
+For Mac OSX users: `/Users/username/Library/Application Support/XBMC/addons/`.

+ 3. Install the add-on
 Copy the `script.xbmc.hue` folder to your XBMC add-ons.
-For Mac OSX users: `/Users/username/Library/Application Support/XBMC/addons/`.

 Restart XBMC and configure the add-on: